-Using the articles here, (earlier we wrote a popular article, How to Save Money on LEGO Like a Ninja, which covered a lot of great ways to save on new LEGO) you will get the best deals on LEGO and you can feel good about getting more pieces for your LEGO fan.
+Using the articles here, (earlier we wrote a popular article, How to Save Money on LEGO, which covered a lot of great ways to save on new LEGO) you will get the best deals on used LEGO and you can feel good about getting more pieces for your LEGO fan.
 Because, you know they are going to ask for more, right!?

 Buying Used LEGO on eBay

-- Bulk considerations.
+Get actual assortment photos.
 If you are going to buy in bulk, you should be careful so you are sure you get what you are paying for.
 You will you need to make sure that you are seeing pictures of the actual assortment that will be sent to you.
 If they show a picture and say random bricks will be sent, be cautious.

-- Evaluate seller feedback and make sure there aren’t complaints about the assortments that are sent.
+Evaluate seller feedback and make sure there aren’t complaints about the assortments that are sent.
 This is very important.
 Don’t just look at the star rating.
 Make sure you check people’s feedback on the actual LEGO assortments they sell.

-- 100% LEGO.
+Look for 100% LEGO.
 Some sellers have non-LEGO items included in their assortments and you don’t want to pay good money for non-LEGO parts.
 Try to find lots that are 100% LEGO.
 If it doesn’t say that in the listing, either skip it or contact the seller to ask.

 You can check out this How to Buy Bulk LEGO on eBay Guide as well for additional tips.

-- Shop many locations, not just in your geographic area.
+Shop many locations, not just in your geographic area.
 The selection on CL isn’t limited by location as you can ask if people will ship.
 I am adding this tip in here as most people don’t think about that as an option.

-- Prices vary widely.
+Prices vary widely.
 Some people are resellers and put high prices on their items.
 Make sure to know your prices.
 TIP: check retail prices, Amazon and Ebay to see how much sets are going for and decide if you think it is a good deal for you.

-- Act Fast.
+Act Fast.
 LEGO gets snapped up fast so you need to be quick.
 Sort by today and check on a regular basis.
 If you find something you like, email or text the seller immediately.
 The fastest buyer will get the deal.